civicrm/civicrm-dev-docs/docs/core/pr-review.md

 1. Install [Hub](https://hub.github.com/)
 1. `cd` to your `civicrm` root directory
-1. Run `git checkout https://github.com/civicrm/civicrm-core/pull/1234` where `1234` is the PR number you're reviewing
+1. Run `hub checkout https://github.com/civicrm/civicrm-core/pull/1234` where `1234` is the PR number you're reviewing

 #### If the PR contains database upgrades